-The list of projects shown in the FY 2021-2024 TIP as Table 12 is provided as an attached spreadsheet (see Attachment 3).
+The fiscally constrained list of projects shown in the FY 2021-2024 TIP as Table 12 is provided as an attached and linked spreadsheet (see Attachment 3).
 This spreadsheet contains all the projects previously prioritized as part of the 2020-2045 Metropolitan Transportation Plan (2045 MTP) and the FY 2021-2024 TIP.
-Additionally, we have included a separate "tab" on the spreadsheet that lists the "Unfunded" Projects in the 2045 MTP, just in case there is a proposal to advance any of these projects in the 2023 UTP process or the FY 2023-2026 TIP process.
+Additionally, we have included a separate "tab" on the spreadsheet that lists the "Unfunded" Projects in the 2045 MTP, just in case, there is a proposal to advance any of these projects in the 2023 UTP process or the FY 2023-2026 TIP process.

-This spreadsheet list is the proposed source of projects to be use for the project selection process for the MPO 2023 UTP for Categories 2, 4 and 7.
-This list of projects is also likely the source of prioritized projects for TxDOT to selection in their process for Category 4U.
+This spreadsheet list is the proposed source of projects to be used for the selection process for the MPO's 2023 UTP proposed projects with TxDOT recommendations using funding Categories 2, 4 and 7.
+This list of projects is also likely the source of prioritized projects for TxDOT to select in their process for CAT 4U.
 Category 9 projects are to be selected in the separate Corpus Christi MPO's Call-for-Projects for the STBG-SA (CAT 9) program.
+The TAC is anticipated to recommend approval of the CAT 9 projects at their regular meeting in April 2022.
+The TPC is expected to approve the CAT 9 projects in May 2022.

-For reference, the TxDOT-Corpus Christi District (CRP) projects are shown in the 2022 TxDOT UTP (see Attachment 4).
-These were projects previously selected for the TxDOT 2022 UTP.
-TxDOT-CRP has recently submitted projects to TxDOT-TPP for review as part of the 2023 UTP process.
-This list of projects will be sent separately when available.
+The TxDOT-Corpus Christi District (CRP) proposed 2023 UTP projects are shown in Attachment 4.
+These projects are proposed for the TxDOT 2023 UTP.
+The TxDOT-CRP District has recently submitted these projects to TxDOT-TPP for review as part of the 2023 UTP process.